At the end of this lesson-

 - b.
 Explain the importance of domain name.

 - b.
-“Domain name should be related to the institute” explain.
+“Domain of a website should be related to the institute” explain.

 - b.
 Why there is WWW in domain name? explain.